symbuzzer/Turkish-Ad-Hosts/windows/README.md

 - Windows Installer & Updater Script of [Turkish-Ad-Hosts](https://github.com/symbuzzer/Turkish-Ad-Hosts) filter...
 - When you run the script (turkish-ad-hosts-windows.bat) for the first time, it downloads the latest [hosts](https://github.com/symbuzzer/Turkish-Ad-Hosts/blob/main/hosts) file on Github to your computer and copies it to the required location.
 - After the first run, the script automatically performs the necessary updates every time you run Windows.
+- You can also run or remove it from the shortcut in the start menu at any time.
 - You can see install and uninstall guide from [Wiki page](https://github.com/symbuzzer/Turkish-Ad-Hosts/wiki)

 ----------------